 Senator Warren Delivers the Vote Outcome

 The voting outcome in November was read by Senator Elizabeth Warren, announcing that the pipeline did not pass, which lead to the song being chanted by Grey Cloud.
 While Warren did make attempts to restore order, many protesters were thrilled with the defeat of the bill and could not contain their joy, leading to the multiple pipeline arrests.
 Senator Warren clearly had no appreciation for the victory song and lacked any signs of support.
-Warren, a Democratic Senator from Massachusetts, also opposes the building of the pipeline, having concerns about the presence of any long-term investment in renewable energy.
+Warren, a Democratic Senator from Massachusetts, along with the RST opposes the building of the pipeline, having concerns about the presence of any long-term investment in renewable energy.
 Unfortunately, even though the Democratic Senate is not in favour, it looks like t eh Senate bill will get enough votes to pass, and the construction will begin in the future.

 A Small Win in a Big Battle